INDEPENDENCE – The Film

 With great thanks to all interview partners!

-Writer and Director: Felix Meyer-Christian With the participation of: Helen Wendt, Ilona Wendt & Interviewpartners Dance & Choreography: Montserrat GardĂł Castillo, Katharina Shakina, Jascha Viehstaedt, Helen Wendt Directors of Photography: Philine Von DĂĽszeln, Thomas Oswald Additional Footage: Felix Meyer-Christian, Andy Wain, Miguel Murrieta Vásquez Editor: StĂ©phanie Morin Voice Over Testimony: Helen Wendt Music: Marcus Thomas Virtual Reality, Video Installation & Website: Erik Kundt Color Correction: Nour Yazbeck at Planemo Films Stage, Costumes: Lydia Sonderegger Dramaturgy Advisor: Hauke Heumann Outside Eye: Zahava Rodrigo Editing Advisor: Niels Pagh Andersen, Joelle Alexis Collaboration Research – Germany: Hauke Heumann, Lisa Mies, David Pallant, Maria Walser Spain: Agnes Kammerer, Jens Ochlast England: Sascha Kölzow, Raphael Rubino Collaboration and Translation in Mozambique: Timoteo Maposse Collaboration and Translation in South Sudan: Samir Bol, Ismail Omar Production Management: Franziska Merlo Dramaturgy and Coordination State Theatres Oldenburg und Nuremberg: Marc-Oliver Krampe, Sascha Kölzow Orchestra recordings Oldenburg: Jan Bergström (Oboe/ Englischhorn), Michael Hagemeister (Kontrabass), Agnes Izdebska (Violine), Jens Pfaff (Fagott) Assistant Oldenburg: Aisha Abo-Mostafa Assistant NĂĽrnberg: Michael Königstein
+Writer and Director: Felix Meyer-Christian Co-Writer / Voice Over: Helen Wendt With the participation of: Helen Wendt, Ilona Wendt & Interviewpartners Dance & Choreography: Jascha Viehstaedt Dance & Co-Creation: Montserrat GardĂł Castillo, Katharina Shakina, Helen Wendt Directors of Photography: Philine Von DĂĽszeln, Thomas Oswald Additional Footage: Felix Meyer-Christian, Andy Wain, Miguel Murrieta Vásquez Editor: StĂ©phanie Morin Music: Marcus Thomas Sound Design Martin Lutz Virtual Reality, Video Installation & Website: Erik Kundt Color Correction: Nour Yazbeck at Planemo Films Stage, Costumes: Lydia Sonderegger Dramaturgy Advisor: Hauke Heumann Outside Eye: Zahava Rodrigo Editing Advisors: Niels Pagh Andersen, Joelle Alexis Collaboration Research – Germany: Hauke Heumann, Lisa Mies, David Pallant, Maria Walser Spain: Agnes Kammerer, Jens Ochlast England: Sascha Kölzow, Raphael Rubino Collaboration and Translation in Mozambique: Timoteo Maposse Collaboration and Translation in South Sudan: Samir Bol, Ismail Omar Production Management: Franziska Merlo Dramaturgy and Coordination State Theatres Oldenburg und Nuremberg: Marc-Oliver Krampe, Sascha Kölzow Orchestra recordings Oldenburg: Jan Bergström (Oboe/ Englischhorn), Michael Hagemeister (Kontrabass), Agnes Izdebska (Violine), Jens Pfaff (Fagott) Assistant Oldenburg: Aisha Abo-Mostafa Assistant NĂĽrnberg: Michael Königstein

 Credit Photos: Thomas Oswald, Felix Meyer-Christian